The answer to this question is, unfortunately, not black and white.

 It takes 12 to 18 months for the transplanted hair to grow back.

 d.
 Nothing now, maybe later.
-For many patients, the prescription of Minoxidil and Finesteride is more appropriate than hair transplant surgery.
-Minoxidil and Finesteride have the synergistic effect of thickening and darkening the existing hair and arresting the hair loss.
-Surgery is still an option in the long term.
+For many patients the prescription of Minoxidil and an FDA approved medicine is more appropriate than hair transplant surgery.
+Minoxidil and the medication have the synergistic effect of thickening and darkening the existing hair and arresting the hair loss.
+Long term surgery is still an option.

 For a lot of men in their 20s and 30s, their pattern of hair loss is not yet established, which means surgery is premature.